Help us stop ALPRs in Texas

 A permanent extension of the license plate surveillance program was discussed at the June 3 Austin City Council working meeting.

-Due to public outcry from Austin residents and 30 coalition partners at a press conference the day before the scheduled vote, the Austin City Manager pulled the item from the agenda and it was not brought up for a vote in early June.
+Due to public outcry from Austin residents and our 30+ coalition partners at a press conference the week of the scheduled vote, the Austin City Manager pulled the item from the agenda, and it was not brought up for a vote in early June.

 SIGN THE PETITION